 As a result, when most of us see a stock has taken a tumble, we get a nagging feeling that we should sell it and stop the bleeding.

-Earlier this week I was flying back to States following a trip to Hong Kong and found myself chatting about finance with my seatmate.
+One time when I was flying back to the States following a trip to Hong Kong, I found myself chatting about finance with my seatmate.
 Among the many investment theories he touted to me was “doubling down” on a stock that may have fallen by buying even more of it.
 As he put it to me, “If it was a good buy at $50, it’s an even better buy at $40.”

 So is he right?
 In truth, sometimes, but there are a couple of questions you’ll need to explore before subscribing to this philosophy: